fenago/katacoda-scenarios/apache-spark/apache-spark-ui/steps/2/text.md

 http://[driverHostname]:4040

-The driverhostname is usually an IP address in the realtime environment and 4040 is the Spark’s port by default.
+The driverhostname is usually an IP address in the realtime environment and 4040 is the Spark's port by default.